bepitulaz/openFrameworks/addons/ofxQNX/README.txt

 NEWS
 =======
+06/04/2012
+- Added x86 binaries for use with the simulator
+- Updated example project config files for the simulator (Set the project to Simulator-Debug)

 04/04/2012
 - Moved audio callback into its own thread (using ofThreads).
 Sound seems to be more stable, however its still noisy and seems to lag a bit.